Will we lose the right to cheap flights?

 What about mobile phone roaming charges?

-All extra charges for phone calls, texts and internet use on mobile phones within the EU will be eliminated by this summer.
+All extra charges for phone calls, texts and internet use on mobile phones within the EU have been eliminated.

 Once the UK leaves the European Union, it is uncertain what deal, if any, might replace it.
 Certainly, mobile-phone providers would welcome the chance to reintroduce roaming charges for British visitors to Europe and Europeans coming to the UK.

 This article was revised in July 2017 in the light of developments on EHICs and roaming charges, and again in March 2018 with new information on passports and aviation